lupinjia/rsl_rl/README.md

 ## Custom implementations on the `dev` branch

+This fork layers the following custom methods on top of the original RSL-RL (all opt-in):

+- [**AMP (Adversarial Motion Priors)**](#amp-adversarial-motion-priors-extension) — injects natural, human-like motion style from demonstrations via a discriminator style reward
+- [**CTS (Concurrent Teacher-Student)**](#cts-concurrent-teacher-student-extension) — concurrent distillation from a privileged teacher to a history-based student sharing one policy
+- [**CTS-Depth**](#cts-depth-extension) — CTS extended with depth-image perception for the student and a terrain heightmap for the teacher (Vision-CTS)

 ### AMP (Adversarial Motion Priors) extension

 Integrates adversarial motion priors into PPO (see [Peng et al. 2021](https://arxiv.org/abs/2104.02180)): a discriminator learns natural, human-like motion styles from motion demonstrations and provides a style reward that augments the task reward.